math-reis/python-basic-projects/README.md

 # Basic projects

-This repository contains some of my initial projects developed during the beginning of my career.
-The projects are organized according to the languages that I have the most affinity with, and inside each section, according to their relevance and complexity.
+The repository contains some of my initial projects developed during the beginning of my career.

-**Disclaimer:** some of the projects were not entirely designed by me.
-I had help from several online tutorials.

 ## List of projects